rust-lang/rust/doc/rust.md

 }
 ~~~~

-This defines an interface with two methods.
-All values which have
+This defines a trait with two methods.
+All values that have
-[implementations](#implementations) of this interface in scope can
+[implementations](#implementations) of this trait in scope can
 have their `draw` and `bounding_box` methods called, using
 `value.bounding_box()` [syntax](#field-expressions).

-Type parameters can be specified for an interface to make it generic.
+Type parameters can be specified for a trait to make it generic.
 These appear after the name, using the same syntax used in [generic
 functions](#generic-functions).